 Yes.
-We will award 20 one-time Presidential Scholarships worth $1,500 each to be applied toward a new student’s first year at CVCA.
+We award 20 one-time Presidential Scholarships worth $1,500 each to be applied toward a new student’s first year at CVCA.
 These are awarded to the top applicants in each admission year.
-Ten will be awarded in January, and ten more in March.
+Ten are awarded in January, and ten more in March.
 All students may also apply for need-based financial aid from CVCA.
 Financial aid can cover a maximum of 60% of the student’s tuition bill.

 Yes.
 Students may qualify to take high school courses for credit at CVCA while in middle school.

-All CVCA middle school students will have a designated time for lunch and free time for social and physical activity in the middle of the day.
+All CVCA middle school students have a designated time for lunch and free time for social and physical activity in the middle of the day.

 CVCA middle school students have five core classes daily (Bible, English, Math, Science, Social Studies) and have additional periods with special subjects like band, choir, gym, health, art, and technology.